 There are two main ways to access Willow Lakes in Colorado.
 The first is the Willowbrook Trailhead near the Raven Golf Course at the end of Willowbrook Road in Silverthorne (an amazing Colorado mountain town) on the eastern side of the Gore Range.

-There is no overnight parking in the lot, although you can park in the neighborhood.
-This is the preferred method of reaching Willow Lakes.
+There is no overnight parking in the lot, although you can park in the neighborhood in a few labeled spots along North Chipmunk Lane.
+This is the preferred method of reaching Willow Lakes, but overnight parking is at a premium.

-Your alternative is several miles north, at the Boulder Creek Trailhead.
-Here you’ll find overnight parking, but it will add 6.3 miles to your journey one-way (making the entire run 14.7 miles).
+Your alternative is several miles north, at the Rock Creek Trailhead.
+Here you’ll find overnight parking, but it will add 6.3 miles to your journey (making the entire run 17.2 miles).

 First, you definitely do not want to attempt to reach Willow Lakes unless the trail is predominantly snow-free and the avalanche danger has subsided.